krasimir/react-in-patterns/patterns/communication/README.md

 *Notice that if we don't return `{ this.props.children }` as part of the `Title`'s render method the `<span>` tag will not be rendered.*

 An indirect input to a component may be also the so called `context`.
 The whole React tree may have a `context` object which is accessible by every component.
 More about that in the [dependency injection](https://github.com/krasimir/react-in-patterns/tree/master/patterns/dependency-injection) section.

+There are several reasons about re-rendering of a React component.
+One of them is updating some of the props.

 ### Output